activatedgeek/torchrl/docs/source/concepts.rst

 Any task is defined by extending the abstract class :class:`~torchrl.registry.problems.Problem`.
-A problem's entrypoint is :meth:`~torchrl.registry.problems.Problem.run` which generates the trajectory rollout and call's the Learner_'s :meth:`~torchrl.learners.base_learner.BaseLearner.learn` method with appropriate rollout information.
+A problem's entrypoint is :meth:`~torchrl.registry.problems.Problem.run` which generates the trajectory rollout and call's the Agent_'s :meth:`~torchrl.agents.base_agent.BaseAgent.learn` method with appropriate rollout information.